- The Fiscal

 - What You

-One revenue-raising policy proposal that has recently gained national attention is a wealth tax, with a number of presidential candidates and others putting forward proposals.
-A wealth tax would impose a levy on assets owned by an individual or household — as opposed to, for example, an income tax.
+One revenue-raising policy proposal that has recently gained national attention is a wealth tax, which would impose a levy on assets owned by an individual or household — as opposed to, for example, an income tax.

 Advocates of a wealth tax argue that it would be an effective and progressive means of raising revenues while addressing wealth and income inequality and affecting only a very small fraction of U.S. households.
 Critics counter that a wealth tax would be difficult to enforce, would lead to tax evasion (reducing the amount of revenues actually collected), and may be unconstitutional.